 He and his wife, Elizabeth Quincy Smith, both belonged to distinguished families in New England.
 Elizabeth’s father, John Quincy, was active in the colonial government and served as Speaker of the Massachusetts Assembly for 40 years, and his career in public service greatly influenced his granddaughter.

 Educated at home, Abigail read widely from the family library.
 When she was just 11, she and her sisters began receiving tutoring from Richard Cranch, a transplant from England who later married Abigail’s elder sister, Mary.

 A friend of Cranch’s, a young lawyer named John Adams, met 17-year-old Abigail and fell in love.
 After a long engagement that her parents insisted on, they married on October 24, 1764, when Abigail was 19 and John was 28.

 Just nine months after their marriage, Abigail gave birth to the couple’s first child, Abigail (called Nabby).
-She would have six children in all; four lived to adulthood, including Nabby, John Quincy (born 1767), Charles (born 1770) and Thomas (born 1772).
+She would have six children in all; four lived to adulthood, including Nabby Adams, John Quincy Adams (born 1767), Charles Adams (born 1770) and Thomas Adams (born 1772).

 ABIGAIL ADAMS Quotes: Remember the Ladies

 Abigail herself passionately supported independence, and famously argued that it should be applied to women as well as men.
 During the Second Continental Congress, as John Adams and his fellow delegates debated the question of formally declaring independence from Great Britain, Abigail wrote to her husband from their home in Braintree, Massachusetts, on March 31, 1776: